PuntoCommerce/marketing-cloud-connector/doc/doc2/3_2_MCConnectorInstallation-RealtimeAnalyticsConfiguration.md

 Custom events can be fired when any of the available events occur.
 A custom event can be named whatever value desired.

 **Note**: Custom events are sent to Marketing Cloud using the collect.js `trackEvent` method.
-This data may or may not be usable on the Marketing Cloud side, so we recommend you speak with your representative to confirm.
+This data  may not be usable on the Marketing Cloud side, so we recommend that you speak with your representative to confirm.
 To ensure that custom event data is always available in some form, custom event data is also added to the `setUserInfo` method.
 Work with your representative to ensure you're able to react to information set on the user profile.

 All custom events have the following attributes available for data mapping: